“Is my conversion rate good? What are other organizations’ conversion rates?”

 Think critically about your goals and never stop improving.
 Then you won’t worry about how well other websites convert, and you’ll start getting down to work on improving your own conversion rate.

 Do you think your conversion rate accurately reflects your organization’s goals?
-What first steps would you take to remove barriers to conversion?This entry was posted in Blog, Slider, User Experience, Web Design and tagged conversion rate, Google Analytics, non-profit.
+What first steps would you take to remove barriers to conversion?This entry was posted in Technology, Blog, Slider, User Experience, Web Design and tagged conversion rate, Google Analytics, non-profit.
 Bookmark the permalink.